hannamalinen/PWP-Task-manager-project/README.md

 ## STARTING THE CLIENT
 cd client
+npm install
 npm start
+Now the client is running in localhost:3000 and you can manage tasks, groups and users!
 ## Creating the database
 If wanted to test manually, these commands are needed:

 export FLASK_APP=task_manager